-Death is the separation of a person’s body and spirit.
+Death is the separation of a person's body and spirit.
 After death, the physical body returns to the earth, but what about the spirit?
 The Book of Mormon explains that “the spirits of all men, whether they be good or evil, are taken home to that God who gave them life” (Alma 40:11).
-All spirits will be reunited with their own resurrected bodies and will be brought to stand before God for judgment.
+All spirits will be reunited with their own resurrected bodies and will be brought to stand before God.

 Yes.
 When Jesus was dying on the cross, a thief who was also being punished asked the Lord to remember him in heaven.
 “And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise” (Luke 23:43).
-You too will be with people you know and love after this life.

 God knows how you are feeling.
 Because He loves you, He mourns with you when you grieve.
 He wants you to be happy—and He’s made that possible.

-The Holy Spirit is called “the Comforter” in the Bible.
+The Holy Spirit is called the Comforter in the Bible.
 The Holy Spirit has the power to “comfort all that mourn” (Isaiah 61:2).
 People who experience this divine comfort describe it as warmth, fullness, calmness, and peace.
 It is the fulfillment of Jesus’s promise, “Peace I leave with you, my peace I give unto you” (John 14:27).

 Because of Jesus Christ’s sacrifice and Resurrection, “the grave hath no victory, and the sting of death is swallowed up in Christ.
 He is the light and the life of the world; yea, a light that is endless, that can never be darkened; yea, and also a life which is endless, that there can be no more death” (Mosiah 16:8—9).
-We all will be resurrected and can be with our families and loved ones again.
+We will all be resurrected and can be with our families and loved ones again.
 In the meantime, we can find hope and healing in the love of Jesus Christ.

 Happiness is God’s very purpose for your life.
 Our joy won’t be constant, but “God shall wipe away all tears from [your] eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away” (Revelation 21:4).